divDyn/r-package/README.md

 - If you have a windows computer, you can install the package with the following R command:
   `install.packages("https://github.com/divDyn/assets/raw/master/r_archive/bin/Win_x64_x86/divDyn_0.8.0.zip", repos=NULL)`

-- If you have a Mac, then use the following link .
-  `install.packages("https://github.com/divDyn/assets/raw/master/r_archive/bin/Mac_OSX/divDyn_0.8.0.tgz", repos=NULL)`

 ### 3. Using the source tarball to install (v0.8.0)
 This you can do with running
 ```